 If music is your thing, then the Spotify app could be eating up a chunk of your storage (coming in at around 93 MB).
-Moving over to Google Play Music will use just 35 MB of space, and still give you the same streaming services (at a cost, naturally), as well as massive amounts of cloud storage for your personal music collection.
+Moving over to Google Play Music will use just 35 MB of space, and still give you the same streaming services (at a cost, naturally), as well as massive amounts of cloud storage for your music collection.

 And All the Rest…

-Twitter users might be surprised to learn that the minimalistic social media service's app actually uses up 70 MB of storage, which seems somewhat ironic.
+Twitter users might be surprised to learn that the minimalistic social media service's app uses up 70 MB of storage, which seems somewhat ironic.
 You can get around this by instead downloading the super streamlined SlimSocial for Twitter app, which takes up a tiny 1.5 MB of storage instead.

 If you use Microsoft Excel to keep track of budgeting, for example, then you're using 84 MB of space.
-Switching over to Google Sheets will use just 25 MB, plus you get great cloud storage too.
-And if you're still using Microsoft Outlook for your mail needs, then that's 71 MB of space that could definitely be better used.
+Switching over to Google Sheets will use just 25 MB, plus you get excellent cloud storage too.
+And if you're still using Microsoft Outlook for your mail needs, then that's 71 MB of space that could be better used.
 Instead, download the tiny Aqua Mail, which at just 18 MB will let you collate all your email services into one, slim lined app.